browserstack/java-appium-app-browserstack/README.md

 - AppiumBy is available with java-client 8.0.0 as MobileBy is depreceated .
 For java-client < 8.0.0, MobileBy can be used.

+- DefaultGenericMobileElement class has been removed completely together with its descendants (MobileElement, IOSElement, AndroidElement etc.).
+Use WebElement instead.

 - WebDriverWait constructor requires time to be passed as a type Duration.
 So with java-client 8.0.0, pass wait time as a new Duration
     **java-client v-7.0.0**
     ```